aleshaleksey/fansys23/10-conditions-types.md

 **Divine** damage directly eliminates a target's spiritual essence.
 Targets without spirit (mainly objects) are not affected by this damage type.
 Profane beings and mortals are particularly vulnerable to it.
 Divine damage typically causes "unconscious", "catatonic", "immobilised", "incapacitated", "aphonia", "blinded" or "frightened".
 Beware the wrath of the gods. **NB**: Divine damage is caused only by high level abilities and powerful entities.
 Healing spells also cause divine damage, but only to undead.

 **Entropic** damage prevents the laws of creation from functioning, causing physical targets to disintegrate or mutate horribly, while spiritual targets are rendered down to pure chaos.
-Typically this damage type causes "crippled", "incapacitated" or "bleeding". **NB**: Divine damage is caused only by high level abilities and powerful entities.
+Typically this damage type causes "crippled", "incapacitated" or "bleeding". **NB**: Entropic damage is caused only by high level abilities and powerful entities.

 **Profane** damage is caused **exclusively** by profane entities.
 It is the destruction of goodness and vital energies, as well as the draining of spiritual energy.
 Constructs and undead are the only entities that are safe from this damage type.
-It typically causes "dying", "paralysed", "immobilised", "restrained", "aphonia", "frightened" and "charmed".
+It typically causes "bleeding", "paralysed", "immobilised", "restrained", "aphonia", "frightened" and "charmed".

 ___
 #### Damage rankings